- Application Deadline

 - annual direct costs.

-- Current and Pending Support for the Institution: The list should include all financial resources that are available in direct support of the institution’s research endeavors.
-Formatting is at the institution’s discretion but should include at least the sources and dates of support, brief summary of support and total funding provided.
+- Current and Pending Support for the Institute: The list should include all financial resources that are available in direct support of the institute’s research endeavors.
+Formatting is at the institute’s discretion but should include at least the sources and dates of support, brief summary of support and total funding provided.

 - 501(c)(3) Equivalency Determination Letter from the IRS or Equivalency Certificate from NGOsource (if applicable):